val-beresneva/GitDocs/src/snapshotting/notes.md

 `-m <msg>`
 `--message=<msg>`
-Use the given note message (instead of prompting).
+Use the given note message instead of prompting.
 If multiple `-m` options are given, their values are concatenated as separate paragraphs.
 Lines starting with `#` and empty lines other than a single line between paragraphs will be stripped out.
 If you wish to keep them verbatim, use `--no-stripspace`.